Exam Accommodations

 • AP Exam subjects have different components and what may be appropriate for one exam subject may not apply to another exam.
 For example, if you’re approved for extended time for math only, you wouldn’t receive extended time for an AP English Literature and Composition Exam.

 Your family can submit a paper request for accommodations without the participation of your school.
 Documentation must be provided for College Board to review.
-To download the form you’ll need and to learn more, visit General Instructions for Filling Out the Student Eligibility Form.
+To download the form you’ll need and to learn more, visit How to Fill Out the Student Eligibility Form.

 In most cases, however, students work with their school to request accommodations—the fastest and easiest method.
 At this time, the online system, SSD Online, is not available to parents or students.